olalonde/worm/lib/adapters/README.md

  * flushes the database (erase all data ?and meta data?)
  */
 adapter.flush = function (cb) {}

+/**
+ * raw access to whatever the adapter is using
+ * for sql that is a anydb.conn
+ */
+adapter.raw
 ```

 TODO: all adapters should inherit from a base adapter?